PetWorm/LARVIO/README.md

 ## Docker
-A `Dockerfile` is provided in `LARVIO/docker` (for toyish example only right now).
-After building it, you need to load dateset and modify the `run.sh` in container to the right directories.
-Also, GUI is needed in the host to display the Pangolin view.
+A `Dockerfile` is provided in `LARVIO/docker`.
+After building it, you need to load dateset and modify the `run.sh` in container to run toyish example, or use 'roslaunch' to run the ROS package.
+Also, GUI is needed in the host to display the Pangolin and rviz view.

 ## Results